BryanCE/noaa-free-community/README.md

 ### Asking Questions

 Not sure how something works?
-Check the [Discussions](https://github.com/BryanCE/noaa-free-community/discussions/new) section or [start a new discussion](https://github.com/BryanCE/noaa-free-community/discussions/new).
+Post here for help [Discussions](https://github.com/BryanCE/noaa-free-community/discussions/2) section or [start a new discussion](https://github.com/BryanCE/noaa-free-community/discussions/new).

 Not sure how something works?
 Check the [Discussions](../../discussions) section or open a new discussion thread.